biwunor/Backend-Cloud-Infrastructure-Ecosystem-/CONTRIBUTING.md

 # Contributing to UW Help App

 First of all, thank you for considering contributing to the UW Help App!
-This is a community-driven project that aims to make waste management more efficient across the University of Washington.
-Your contributions help make this platform better for everyone.
+This is a community-driven project that aims to make waste management more efficient across the Africa Your contributions help make this platform better for everyone.

 ## Table of Contents